TicooLiu/HowTo-ASR/wekws/wekws-heysnips-train-guide_en.md

   > ```

 ## 5 Concluding remarks
-We obtain voice about 4 person with 20 loop per keyword via Android APP, and defined about 60 keywords.
+We obtain voice about 4 person with 20 loop per keyword via Android APP, and defined about 70 keywords.
 After finish trainning, we test model with test dataset get about Acc 0.93.
 We deploy into Android device to test in without noise environment, human feeling about Acc 0.7.
 If add more data and noise data to train, it maybe get more better.

 **DONATE**
-> If feel helpful，please donate via WeChat, thanks
+> If feel helpful，please donate via WeChat, thanks!

 ![image](https://github.com/TicooLiu/HowTo-ASR/blob/main/img/donate/weixin.jpeg)